APogue/APogue.github.io/_drafts/version1/2024-08-05-Intro-Background-Context.md

 			- The student gov't and associated organizations will side against them, i.e *exclude* them

+				- Go through every resolution, count the frequency that Jewish students are mentioned

+				- Compare this with years past

 		- Discrimination was occurring inside the encampment (red triangles)

 		- UC, like Michigan, willfully conflates Title VI protected and unprotected activity

-		- Where unprotected activity exists, *there must be a coordinator in place* to receive constructive notice and to determine whether a hostile environment exists based on totality of circumstances
+		- Where unprotected activity exists, *there must be a coordinator in place* to receive constructive notice and to determine whether a hostile environment exists based on totality of circumstances (this doesn't need to be pushed, this should be a retelling through a facts lens only)

 - Where did USAC mess up